History of Pete Fairbanks in Timeline

 Pete Fairbanks

-Pete Fairbanks is a professional baseball pitcher currently playing for the Miami Marlins in MLB.
-Drafted by the Texas Rangers in 2015, he made his MLB debut with them in 2019 before being traded to the Tampa Bay Rays that same year.
-He then went on to play for the Rays before eventually joining the Marlins.
+Peter Anderson Fairbanks is a professional baseball pitcher currently playing for the Miami Marlins in MLB.
+Drafted by the Texas Rangers in 2015, he made his MLB debut with them in 2019.
+Later that same year, he was traded to the Tampa Bay Rays, where he continued his career before joining the Marlins.

 In 1983, Shane Fairbanks, Pete Fairbanks's father, played in minor league baseball for the Houston Astros organization.